rajinder-yadav/micro_test/README.md

 We will make use of the **test** object in steps 1 and 3 below!

 ## Test Block
 A Test block is a single test you want to perform against a API (function).
-A test block always have these 3 items:
+A 'unit' test is comprised of 3 items:

 1. Test description.
-1. Test block with you test code.
+1. Test block with the test code.
-1. Call to check the test result.
+1. Call test validating method.

 ```C++
 test = "Description of testing being performed";  // Step 1